gauravbhardwaj-1/DSAD-PS5-BinaryTreeADT/README.md

 Implement the above problem statement in Python 3.7 using BINARY TREE ADT.
 Perform an analysis for the questions above and give the running time in terms of input size: n.

+This code implements binary tree and it's functions like binary search in python.